taranjeet/taranjeet.github.io/_posts/2016-02-14-django-view-only-permission.md

 ```

-This code can be placed in any file, but it is mostly placed in file, which gets
+This code can be placed in any file, but it is mostly placed in the file, which gets
 loaded initially as signals to be cached also.
 There is a question on
 [stackoverflow](https://stackoverflow.com/questions/2719038/where-should-signal-handlers-live-in-a-django-project)
 regarding the placement of signals in a project.
-As of now I am placing it in
+As of now, I am placing it in
 **<any_app>/models.py**.

 Summarizing, the above code will create a default **view only** permission for
-each and every model. **post_migrate** signal is emitted when ever migrations
+each and every model. **post_migrate** signal is emitted whenever migrations
 are run.
 One very important thing to note is that it only creates permission for
-a model in generic way, not a view only permission.
+a model in a generic way, not a view only permission.

-Now comes the second part, where in we will write our action corresponding to
+Now comes the second part, wherein we will write our action corresponding to
 the above created permission.
-For this we will be using **ModelAdmin** class,
+For this, we will be using **ModelAdmin** class,
-since we are dealing with admin part.
+since we are dealing with the admin part.

 There is a function called *get_readonly_fields, get_list_display* and
 *submit_row* which can be overridden and used to fit our use case.
 Code for